 Dinner for two with appetizers, entrees, desserts, coffee, and cocktails averages about 2300 MXN pesos ($115 USD).
 Well worth it for the quality of food!

-Located within the Hotel Matilda, this fine dining experience is definitely one to enjoy if you’re looking to splurge.
-The restaurant offers a 7 course tasting menu for 1150 MXN pesos ($58 USD) per person.
-I got to try everything from traditional panuchos to torrejas (cinnamon bread and ice cream).
+Located within the Hotel Matilda, the Moxi San Miguel is definitely one to enjoy if you’re looking to splurge.
+The restaurant offers a 7 course tasting menu for 1150 MXN pesos ($58 USD) per person, a true fine dining experience.
+I got to try everything at Moxi San Miguel from traditional panuchos to torrejas (cinnamon bread and ice cream).

 Baja Fish Taquito